awsdocs/iam-user-guide/doc_source/id_session-tags.md

 + You cannot pass session tags using the AWS Management Console\.
 + Session tags are valid only for the current session\.
 + Session tags support [role chaining](id_roles_terms-and-concepts.md#iam-term-role-chaining)\.
 By default, tags are not passed to subsequent role sessions\.
 However, you can set session tags as transitive\.
 Transitive tags persist during role chaining\.
 For more information, see [Chaining roles with session tags](#id_session-tags_role-chaining)\.
 + You can use session tags to control access to resources or to control what tags can be passed into a subsequent session\.
-For more information, see [IAM Tutorial: Use SAML session tags for ABAC](tutorial_abac-saml.md)\.
+For more information, see [IAM tutorial: Use SAML session tags for ABAC](tutorial_abac-saml.md)\.
 + You can view the principal tags for your session, including its session tags, in the AWS CloudTrail logs\.
 For more information, see [Viewing session tags in CloudTrail](#id_session-tags_ctlogs)\.
 + You must pass a single value for each session tag\.
 Multivalued session tags are not supported\.
 + You can pass a maximum of 50 session tags\.
 The number and size of IAM resources in an AWS account are limited\.
 For more information, see [IAM and STS quotas](reference_iam-quotas.md)\.